- Search online

 MOVING IN

 While it may seem like a daunting task, the process of renting in Dubai is fairly simple if you follow the steps mentioned above.
-Know what you’re looking for and work with a competent real estate agent who knows the market and can help you at every step.
+Know what you’re looking for and work with a competent real estate agent who knows the market and can help you out at every step.
+There are hundreds of listings for apartments and villas for rent in Dubai on Bayut, so rest assured that you’ll have plenty of beautiful homes to choose from once you get here.

-Don’t forget to subscribe to the UAE’s leading real estate blog, MyBayut, to stay up-to-date with the latest happenings around you.
+Don’t forget to subscribe to the UAE’s leading real estate blog, MyBayut to stay up-to-date with the latest happenings around you.

 Really it is a great guide for expats who are moving to Dubai, will definitely help in smooth transitioning.
 Also important for property buyers to read and understand all the necessary rules and guidelines before investing.